mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 ```

 The script will automatically uninstall all configuration files from your Raspberry Pi to disable the **Retroflag NESPi Front Panel Control Board.**
-The uninstall script will automatically reboot once all processes is completed.
+The uninstall script will automatically reboot once all processes are completed.

 After rebooting, your **Retroflag NESPi Front Panel Control Board** will be fully deactivated.